 Every supplier invoice that lands in an Australian strata manager's inbox carries two questions before it can post: which scheme does it belong to, and which fund within that scheme pays for it.
-Australian strata supplier invoice admin vs capital works fund coding is the harder half of that pair, and miscoding remains one of the most common findings strata auditors raise at the annual audit.
+The fund-coding half is the harder one, and miscoding is one of the most common findings strata auditors raise at the annual audit.

 Mapping invoice to scheme: the reference-resolution problem